-As you know, conveying the benefit to consumer of whatever action you want someone to take is crucial to crafting an effective message.
-Soooo…what do you do?
+As you know, conveying the benefit to the consumer so they will take whatever action you want is crucial to crafting an effective message.

-Well, there are a couple of steps to take.
 The first thing to do is to think through whether you can come up with any benefits for the donor.
 These might be things like “making their community safer for their children,” “reducing the chances of developing Alzheimer’s later by trying to find a cure now,” or something along those lines.
-If you can find a benefit, start there.

-After that, you have to look at what stories you have to tell about your non-profit and what emotions you can elicit.
+Next, look at what stories you have to tell about your nonprofit and what emotions you can elicit.

-Can you really tug at people’s heartstrings?
-Stories can be great for this; telling a detailed story about someone/thing that the donation will benefit can work wonders.
+Can you tug at people’s heartstrings?
+Stories can be great for this; telling a detailed story about someone/something that the donation will benefit can work wonders.

 Most people spend their days on autopilot.
-Especially when working with a non-profit, you’re looking to break through that and get them to feel something about what you’re putting in front of them.
+When you’re copywriting for a nonprofit, you’re looking to break through that and get them to feel something about what you’re putting in front of them.

 It’s not an easy task, but it’s certainly a worthy one.